ppaez/pyramid_tutorial_maintain/README.rst

                          authorization/
                          tests/

-The documentation files are in the top level, the source files are duplicated in folders under the `src/` main folder.
-Each folder contains modifications that are made in a chapter.
+Each folder contains modifications that are made to the source files in a chapter.
 The following table summarizes the folder - chapter - modification correspondence:

 +-----------------+----------------------------+---------------------------------------------------------------------------------------------+